Yu-Shiba-Rusinov states in 2D superconductors with arbitrary Fermi contours: Effect of the dimensionality and shape of FC on the YSR states spatial dependence

 Finally, in Figs. \ref{Fig1} (h) and (i) we show STM measurements.
-Fig. \ref{Fig1} (h) shows the spatial dependence of a YSR state created by an V adatom on $\beta-$Bi$_2$Pd superconductor surface.
+Fig. \ref{Fig1} (h) shows the spatial dependence of a YSR state created by a V adatom on the surface of $\beta-$Bi$_2$Pd.
 The latter is a multiband type-II superconductor, with presumably a surface 2D superconductivity.
 First-principle calculations \cite{iwaya2017full} suggest that the $\beta$-Bi$_2$Pd has square-shaped bands.
 Qualitatively this is confirmed by comparing Fig. \ref{Fig1} (h) and our predictions for a (single) square-shaped FC, Fig. \ref{Fig1} (e).
 In Fig. \ref{Fig1} (h), we show an example of an hexagon-shaped FC.
 Namely the spatial dependence of the YSR of magnetic impurities in the La(1000) films grown on Re(1000)\cite{Kim2020}.

 The good agreement between theoretical (Figs. \ref{Fig1} (e-f)) and experimental (Figs. \ref{Fig1} (h-i)) results demonstrates the suitability of our model for a qualitative description of the $\rho(\bfr, \epsilon)$ of superconductors with magnetic impurities.
 The results demonstrate how the low-symmetric square- and hexagon-shaped FCs lead to a slower decay of the YSR states.
-Such a decay is similar to the 1D situation, and suggest the use of superconductors with a square-shaped FC for the realization of one dimensional Andreev crystals \cite{rouco2021gap,rouco2021_PhysRevB.104.064506} by placing chain of magnetic defects along the direction parallel to the symmetry axis of the square.
+Such a decay is similar to the 1D situation, and suggests the use of superconductors with a square-shaped FC for the realization of one-dimensional Andreev crystals \cite{rouco2021gap,rouco2021_PhysRevB.104.064506} by placing chains of magnetic defects along the direction parallel to the symmetry axis of the square.